nyckmaia/maialib/README.md

 You can explore `maialib` features looking at `python-tutorial` folder ([link here](https://github.com/nyckmaia/maialib/tree/main/python-tutorial)). <br>
-There you will learn how to use and mix `maialib` classes and functions to reach your musical goals If you are starting, please check these 3 basic `maialib` Python tutorials:
+There you will learn how to use and mix `maialib` classes and functions to reach your musical goals If you are starting out, please check these 3 basic `maialib` Python tutorials:

 - [Create Notes and Chords](https://github.com/nyckmaia/maialib/blob/main/python-tutorial/create_notes_chords.ipynb)
 - [Create a Score](https://github.com/nyckmaia/maialib/blob/main/python-tutorial/create_score.ipynb)